Buffer vs posthell: An Honest Comparison for Small Business

 Does Buffer have a free plan and does posthell?

-Buffer offers a limited free plan. posthell is paid-only and starts at 12 dollars a month, because publishing to X carries a real per-post cost that a free tier cannot absorb.
+Buffer offers a limited free plan. posthell is paid-only and starts at 49 dollars a month, or 37 billed yearly, because it writes and publishes the posts for you and X carries a real per-post cost a free tier cannot absorb.

 Which is cheaper for one person?